 Transparent: All participants can view the complete transaction history, offering a level of transparency rarely seen in private corporations.

-How to get started with Bitcoin DeFi
+How to Get Started with Bitcoin DeFi

 There are numerous types of Bitcoin wallets, which store your crypto assets and ensure that only those who have the private key are able to access the funds inside them.
 These can be either software applications or hardware devices, but users should put some thought into which wallet they use.
 While the decentralized nature of blockchain optimizes security, your bitcoin is only as secure as the wallet you’re using.